 Just as you don’t want to roll out of bed and start working in your pajamas, it’s also not a great idea to roll over in bed and grab your laptop from your bedside table.
 Having an established workspace will help you maintain boundaries between home and work life.

 While we’d all love a spacious home office with grand windows that let in plenty of natural light, space is a luxury — especially if you’re not the only one in your household working from home.
 Ideally, you want to position your “desk” in a low-traffic area with minimal distractions.
-An ergonomically designed chair is worth the investment, as are storage solutions that allow you to keep your desk decluttered.
+Even a small table or tray in a closet can work.
+If you can spare the funds, an ergonomically designed chair might be worth the investment, as are storage solutions that allow you to keep your desk decluttered.

 6. Limit distractions.